5late/Newb-Config/README.md

 ## Why use these scripts?

 The contents of this repo contain scripts and aliases that may be useful to newbies in Linux.
-Commands such as ``rm`` can be intimidating due to their nature of being destructive and irreversible.

-There are also some useful utilites such as sticky notes which can be helpful for productivity.
+There are also some useful utilites such as sticky notes and ``past`` which can be helpful for productivity.

 ## Manual